top of page

 Gollancz’s stewardship lasting eleven years, from 1987 to 1998, it passed through some distinct design eras which I’ve grouped roughly here.

-They continued Colin Smythe's decision to use Josh Kirby for the jackets.
-I've hinted at the struggles already emerging in using Kirby's work in any way other than that for which it was primarily painted to suit - the paperback layout.
+They continued Colin Smythe's decision to use Josh Kirby for the jackets and so inherited the challenge I've described above - making Kirby's art, primarily painted to suit the paperback layout, work for a hardback cover treatment.
 These days illustrators tend to work at least partly digitally, supplying layered files with moveable elements.
-But Kirby's worked in one-piece paintings.
+But Kirby's art was one-piece paintings.
 Design work had to suit the paintings as they were or not at all.

 Since hardbacks are published before paperbacks you might think that from here Kirby would start being comissioned by the hardback publisher, Gollancz, with a brief that suited its own intentions better.